-The best all vegan jackfruit un-tuna salad recipe is also the easiest!
-Sorry Charlie…this is a lot better than tuna.
+Vegan Jackfruit Tuna Salad 🌱 The best all vegan jackfruit un-tuna salad recipe is also the easiest!
+Sorry Charlie . . . there’s no fish in this delish dish!

 When I was a kid, I loved tuna salad sandwiches.
-In fact, I loved them so much, it was the only type of sandwich I would eat for lunch in second grade.
-Canned tuna with Miracle Whip on white Wonder Bread.
-Everyday.
-5-days a week.
-The entire school year.
+In fact, I loved them so much, it was the only type of sandwich I would eat for lunch at school in second grade.
+Every morning before school, my mom would make this sandwich for me: Canned tuna mixed with Miracle Whip on white Wonder bread – packed unrefrigerated in my lunch box.
+5-days a week, the entire school year, that’s what I had.
 Frankly, it’s a miracle I survived.

 The key ingredient in this recipe is the very versatile jackfruit.